 The Unicorn And The Wasp by Gareth Roberts, directed by Graeme Harper

-The Doctor and Donna arrive at an English country manor in 1926 amidst rumours that a jewel thief nicknamed “the Unicorn” is at large.
-But these stories are overshadowed by a murder in the library, and the timely arrival of famed suspense novelist Agatha Christie -- during a period in history when the Doctor knows that she is supposed to have vanished without explanation for several days.
+The Doctor and Donna arrive at the English country home of Lady Eddison and Colonel Curbishley.
+It is 1926, and rumours abound that a jewel thief nicknamed “the Unicorn” is at large.
+But these stories are overshadowed by a murder in the library, and the timely arrival of famed suspense novelist Agatha Christie -- during a period when the Doctor knows that she is supposed to have vanished without explanation for several days.
 As the body count starts to climb, Donna is menaced by what appears to be a giant wasp, and only the Queen of Crime can help the Doctor to unravel the mystery.

 Silence In The Library / Forest Of The Dead